 I don’t think anyone from the South can be truly shocked by suffering, bigotry, or violence.
 I don’t think anyone who studies history can be surprised by aggressive groups attempting to impose their will on others.
 But the rise and fall of factions and movements, people and families, political parties and nations, are always perplexing because every story is unique, every outcome is mutable.

 The Alt-Right rose on the coattails of Trump’s election, became a national phenomenon with a tiki-torch rally in May, and by the end of August had utterly destroyed itself as an organized movement.
-The people who made up the Alt-Right will go on to other mayhem but they won’t follow the same leaders and they won’t present themselves as the Alt-Right.
+The people who made up the Alt-Right will go on to new iterations and other mayhem but they won’t follow the same leaders and they won’t present themselves as the Alt-Right.
 It’s one of those rare cases in history where we can say people got what they deserve.

 We all make the ground by walking, and what matters to me is not the Alt-Right but the rest of us, so I’d like to circle back and share what else was going on, starting with a story about the police.